alalUDDIN123/E-Commerce-Site/README.md

 1. User can ```Add to Cart``` From Single Page When Only Logged in
 2. If not logged in but try to ```Add to cart``` then redirect to ```Sign in``` Page
 3. ```Order``` Button Will be there and can order by price

+## Some Of The Project Photos You Can See Below